Skip to main content

 Identifier: MSS 16553

-Content Description This collection contains a private collection of approximately one hundred cartoons and caricatures of World War I propaganda.
+Content Description This collection contains a private collection of approximately one hundred cartoons and caricatures of World War I propaganda that were cut out of magazines and pasted in a blank book.
 Most of the cartoons are written in German, but some are in Hungarian.
-Many are printed in color and were probably cut from magazines, but there are privately printed carbon copies too.
+Many are printed in color, but there are privately printed carbon copies too.
 Included in the front few pages is a folded poster titled "Humorist.
 Darstellung der Wappen unserer Feinde 1914" [Humorist.
-Depiction of the coats of arms of our enemies, 1914] and...
+Depiction of the coats of...

 Dates: c.
 1914-1918